 - As the inboard engine owner, you are responsible for the performance of the required maintenance listed in your owner's manual.
-Pleasurecraft recommends that you retain all receipts covering maintenance on your inboard engine, but Pleasurecraft cannot deny warranty coverage solely for the lack of receipts or your failure to ensure the performance of all scheduled maintenance. - As the inboard engine owner, you should however be aware that Pleasurecraft may deny you warranty coverage if your inboard engine or a part has failed due to abuse, neglect, improper maintenance or unapproved modifications. - You are responsible for presenting your inboard engine to a Pleasurecraft distribution center as soon as a problem exists.
-The warranty repairs will be completed in a reasonable amount of time, not to exceed thirty (30) days.
+Pleasurecraft recommends that you retain all receipts covering maintenance on your inboard engine, but Pleasurecraft cannot deny warranty solely for the lack of receipts or your failure to ensure the performance of all scheduled maintenance. - As the inboard engine owner, you should however be aware that Pleasurecraft may deny you warranty coverage if your inboard engine or a part has failed due to abuse, neglect, improper maintenance or unapproved modifications. - You are responsible for presenting your inboard engine to an authorized Pleasurecraft dealer as soon as a problem exists.
+The warranty repairs will be completed in a reasonable amount of time, not to exceed 30 days.